 Concept of National Drivers on Coastal Inundation Management

-Comparison of flood hazard management used by different countries suggests a mix of approaches is used, even for countries with similar socio-economic conditions [vii].
+Comparison of flood hazard management used by different countries suggests a mix of approaches is used, even for countries with similar socio-economic conditions [viii].
 No single pathway to develop an effective national flood strategy is recommended, with modern guidance leaning towards careful use of a mixture of approaches and actions to deal with flood risk in a sustainable fashion, balancing costs and trade-offs.
 In a riverine setting, this may involve balancing flood risk against water supply distribution.
 For coastal settings, there is often a balance between protecting against coastal inundation and providing a pathway for runoff flooding, particularly at breakout points through coastal dunes.

 Breakouts reduce runoff flooding threat but provides pathways for coastal inundation.